ghiscoding/slickgrid-universal/README.md

 # Slickgrid-Universal

 This is a monorepo project (using Lerna) which regroups a few packages under a single repository.
-The goal is to create a Common package that is framework agnostic and can later be used by any Frameworks.
-It's also a good opportunity to decouple some other features that not all users need, this will also help in getting a smaller bundle, for example a lot of users don't need the backend services (OData, GraphQL) and are better handled in a monorepo structure.
+The goal is to create a common repo that includes all Editors, Filters, Extensions and Services that could be used by any Framework (it is framework agnostic).
+It's also a good opportunity to decouple some other features that not all users need, this will also help in getting a smaller bundle, for example not lot users require backend services (OData, GraphQL), which is why these are better handled in a monorepo structure.

 ### Why create this monorepo?
 You might be wondering why was this monorepo created?